Allow the SNAP unit one of the following utility standards.

 electricity, cooking fuel, water and/or sewerage, garbage, basic phone service (including cell phone), well installation and maintenance, septic tank installation and maintenance, a fee for starting utility service, a flat amount for utilities.

-When two or more FS units live together and share utility expenses, use the appropriate utility standard for each FS unit.
+When two or more SNAP units live together and share utility expenses, use the appropriate utility standard for each SNAP unit.
 It is no longer a requirement that the same standard be used.
-Allow each unit the appropriate full standard, even if the FS units share the cost of the same utility.
-An FS unit that pays a flat amount for utilities must specify what utility expenses are incurred to allow the appropriate standard.
+Allow each unit the appropriate full standard, even if the SNAP units share the cost of the same utility.
+A SNAP unit that pays a flat amount for utilities must specify what utility expenses are incurred to allow the appropriate standard.

 Do not allow shelter expenses that are paid by a vendor payment or that are reimbursed to the unit and excluded as income.